jlipovetz/06-Server-Side-API-Weather-Dahsboard/README.md

 # 06-Server-Side-API-Weather-Dahsboard ![Static Badge](https://img.shields.io/badge/MIT_License-grey)
 ## Description
-This GitHub Repository contains code creating a Work Day Planner.
-It uses JS and HTML to create a 9-5 planner that color coordinates and stores data entered into local storage so that it stays on refresh.
+This GitHub Repository contains code creating a Weather Dashboard.
+It allows you to type the name of the city and get back a 5 day forecast for that city.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)